authorTom/notes-on-VR-performance/README.md

 * Optimise from the beginning!
 * Be performance conscious during development - think about scene complexity, do I need to add this in? is it worth the performance hit?
 * A good time to optimise is when you are not hitting the desired frame rate.
-* Some features look amazing, but are they worth it?
+* Some features look amazing, but are they worth it? (each frame has a budget)
 * VR is very performance limited
 ## Frame Rate Vs Frame Time
 * **Frame rate** is the number of frames displayed per second (FPS).
 It is calculated by dividing the total number of frames displayed by the total amount of time taken to display them. <br />